tombetthauser/stable-diffusion/README.md

 ### CLIP
 Also called a multimodal model set.
 In the context of stable diffusion, the CLIP refers to a paired image encoder and a text encoder that produce similar compressed versions of their inputs, like the text 'horse' and an image of a horse that both compress to similar vectors / latents.
 Paired together these allow us to turn text prompts into images.

+### Dot Product
+The multiplied product of two compressed versions of input images or text (also called latents / vectors / embeddings).
+If a dot product is high it indicates that

 <!-- ###
 <details>